the-j-curl/the-j-curl/README.md

 In August 2020 I joined the Technigo coding boot-camp: A 24-week fast-paced remote boot-camp.
 I previously worked as a web management assistant and wanted to increase my knowledge of the frontend world.
 I like to write clean, reusable code and I enjoying learning new things.
 Here are some fun facts about me:

 * "Next up" on my list is some server-side rendering, courtesy of **Next.js** ▶
 * I recently completed two internships, gaining hands-on experience on live applications.
-Learning **TypeScript, GraphQL and SCSS** along the way.
+Learning **TypeScript, GraphQL and SCSS** along the way 🤓
 * I graduated from the Fall 20/21 boot-camp, gaining skills in: **JavaScript, React, HTML5, Redux, CSS, Express.js, MongoDB and Node.js** 🎓
 * I have over 9 years experience working in **IT service management** and **web management** .
 * **Personal development** is important to me.